zesterer/atto/README.md

 # Atto

 Atto is an insanely simple functional programming language.
-It features a syntax driven entirely by polish notation and no delimiters to speak of.
+It features a syntax driven entirely by polish notation and no delimiters to speak of (it ignores all non-separating whitespace).
-If you make a mistake, your code may either be misinterpreted or may simply fail to run.
-If you're lucky, you get a vague error.
 What do you get for this simplicity?
-Well... an insanely simple language with a ~250 line self-hosted interpreter.
+Well... an insanely simple language with a ~250 line self-hosted interpreter (it could probably be made smaller though).

 Despite these obvious design limits, it's actually possible to write quite pleasing code in Atto.
-It's possible to explain its syntax with relative ease too.
+That, combined with the extraordinarily extendable syntax (you can define your own operators, or overload those defined in the `core` library) make it ideal for solving a whole class of programming problems that are normally awkward to solve in more imperative languages.

 ## Design

-Atto's design is painfully simple.
+Atto's design is stupidly simple.
 There are two kinds of structure:

 Functions: `fn <name> [args] is <expr>`